20 Ancient Greek Flower Myths

 The Iris takes its name from the Greek word for a rainbow, ίριδ- irida, which is also the name for the Greek goddess of the rainbow, Iris.

-The iris means eye of heaven, and is named after the Greek goddess of the Rainbow, fertility, Colours, the Sea, Heraldry, the Sky, truth, and oaths, who was said to carry messages between Earth and the god Zeus, and goddess Hera.
+The iris means eye of heaven and is named after the Greek goddess of the Rainbow, who was said to carry messages between Earth and the god Zeus and goddess Hera.

 11. Lily

-The lily was dedicated to the goddess Hera, the goddess of women, marriage, family, and childbirth, and the wife of Zeus, god of the sky, lightning and the thunder in Ancient Greece, ruler of all the gods on Mount Olympus.
+The lily was dedicated to the goddess Hera, the goddess of women, marriage, family, and childbirth and the wife of Zeus, ruler of all the gods on Mount Olympus.

-Hera, though, awoke with a start and flung the poor baby from her, the milk, gushing from her breast, sprayed across the heavens, forming the Milky Way, the few drops which fell to Earth, sprang up as lily flowers.
+The milk gushing from her breast sprayed across the heavens, forming the Milky Way whilst the few drops which fell to Earth sprang up as lily flowers.

 12. Lotus